-It can put kids, parents, and blended families in an awkward position to negotiate the wedding finances.
+Discussing who’s going to pay for what in a wedding can put kids, parents, and blended families in an awkward position to negotiate the wedding finances.
 Or your child may get stuck talking to each parent separately — particularly if the divorce hasn’t been an amicable one — to ask for financial help.

 If financial questions arise (such as your ex contributing large amounts of money that they previously did not have) and the divorce was recent, it may be wise to speak with your attorney.

 If you suspect a future wedding being an issue, you can include something in your divorce agreement regarding your kids’ weddings.
 You can also update your parenting plan to do so, even if weddings may not take place for a long time.
 Your family law attorney can provide guidance on the best ways to plan for the future.